Beneful Select 10 Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-Ingredients: Beef, barley, rice, chicken meal, canola meal, oat meal, beef fat naturally preserved with mixed-tocopherols, poultry and pork digest, sunflower oil, salt, calcium carbonate, potassium chloride, dried apples, mono and dicalcium phosphate, choline chloride, vitamin E supplement, zinc sulfate, ferrous sulfate, manganese sulfate, niacin, vitamin A supplement, copper sulfate, calcium pantothenate, pyridoxine hydrochloride, vitamin B-12 supplement, thiamine mononitrate, vitamin D-3 supplement, riboflavin supplement, calcium iodate, menadione sodium bisulfite complex (vitamin K), folic acid, biotin, sodium selenite
+Ingredients: Beef, barley, rice, chicken meal, canola meal, oatmeal, beef fat naturally preserved with mixed-tocopherols, natural flavor, sunflower oil, salt, calcium carbonate, potassium chloride, dried apples, mono and dicalcium phosphate, choline chloride, vitamin E supplement, zinc sulfate, ferrous sulfate, manganese sulfate, niacin (vitamin B3), vitamin A supplement, copper sulfate, calcium pantothenate (vitamin B5), pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, thiamine mononitrate (vitamin B1), vitamin D3 supplement, riboflavin supplement (vitamin B2), calcium iodate, menadione sodium bisulfite complex (vitamin K), folic acid (vitamin B9), biotin (vitamin B7), sodium selenite

 Fiber (estimated dry matter content) = 5.7%